WDI-SEA/interview-questions/readme.md

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?
+Classes target multiple items, Id's target one.
+Since Id's are more specific, they override CSS styles.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.

+Z index determines the layer of elements.
+An element with a higher z index is layered over an element with a lower z index.

 * Have you ever used a grid system, and if so, what do you prefer?

+I have used both Bootstrap's grid and skeleton.
+I prefer bootstrap.

 * Have you used or implemented media queries or mobile specific layouts/CSS?

+I have implemented media queries and mobile layouts.

 * How do you optimize your webpages for print?
 * What are the advantages/disadvantages of using CSS preprocessors?

+ The main advantage is its better for making your code reusable using includes and its also makes nesting possible.

   * Describe what you like and dislike about the CSS preprocessors you have used.
+I like using SASS, which is the only preprocessor that I have used.

 * How would you implement a web design comp that uses non-standard fonts?
+You would want to import the fonts.

 * Explain how a browser determines what elements match a CSS selector.
+A browser determines what elements are a match to a CSS selector by specificity.
+Ordered least to most specific:
+ - element tags
+ - classes
+ - id's
+ - inline styles

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.